cobwebch/external_import/Documentation/Administration/GeneralTca/Index.rst

 ~~~~~~~~~~

 Type
-  integer
+  string

 Description
-  Comma-separated list of pages whose cache should be cleared at the end
+  Comma-separated list of caches identifiers for caches which should be cleared
-  of the import process.
+  at the end of the import process.
 See :ref:`Clearing the cache <user-clear-cache>`.

 Scope
   Store data